Tiling an Equilateral Triangle: Laczkovich's graph

-Laczkovich has proved \cite{laczkovich1995} that, given a rational tile of the shape we are now considering, there is an $N$-tiling of {\em some} sufficiently large equilateral $ABC$; but $N$ might have to be large.
-In fact, the smallest $N$ for which we have been able to find such a tiling is $N = 10935$.
-See Fig.~\ref{figure:10935}.
+Laczkovich has proved (already in 1995 \cite{laczkovich1995}) that, given a rational tile of the shape we are now considering, there is an $N$-tiling of {\em some} sufficiently large equilateral $ABC$; but $N$ might have to be large.
+As mentioned above, following Laczkovich we found $N = 10935$, which Herdt improved in 2024 to $N=1215$.
+See Figs.~\ref{figure:10935} and ~\ref{figure:1215}.

-In \cite{laczkovich2012}, Laczkovich made a significant advance: a tile with a $2\pi/3$ angle that tiles an equilateral triangle must either have both its other angles $\pi/6$, or else both the following conditions hold:
+In 2012 \cite{laczkovich2012}, Laczkovich made a significant advance: a tile with a $2\pi/3$ angle that tiles an equilateral triangle must either have both its other angles $\pi/6$, or else both the following conditions hold:

 (i) the tile is rational (that is, the ratios of the sides are rational), and

 (ii) the other two angles of the tile are not rational multiples of $\pi$.